CiscaHB/CiscaHB/README.md

   <img src="https://github.com/CiscaHB/CiscaHB/blob/main/Github-banner.png?raw=true" alt="Cisca Human - Data & Analytics Banner" width="100%">
 </p>

-<h1 align="left">Cisca Human (CiscaHB)</h1>

 ## 🔹About Me
 I believe that the most powerful data solutions are the ones built with people and planet in mind.

 **My Foundation:**
-BSc Graduate and former Software Engineer with 16 years of hands-on experience building robust systems.
+BSc Graduate and former Software Engineer with experience building robust corporate systems.

 **My Perspective:**
 A career detour through the care and charity sectors shaped an empathetic approach to problem-solving with a strong focus on the end-user.